libp2p/js-libp2p/examples/transports/README.md

 })
 ```

-Running this should result in somehting like:
+Running this should result in something like:

 ```bash
 > node 1.js